LeonardoDilecce/T.H.A.E.L.Y.X/SECURITY.md

 # Security Policy

 ## Supported Versions
-Security updates and fixes will be applied to the latest active version of **Mission T.H.A.E.L.Y.X**
+Security updates and fixes will be applied to the latest active version of **T.H.A.E.L.Y.X**
 Older versions may not receive patches unless the issue is critical.

 ---